 As a natural, you will benefit a lot from becoming an athletic master.
 Training solely for looks is a lost cause when you are a poor natty brah.
 There’s more to lifting and exercising.
 Developing different athletic skills makes natural bodybuilding a lot more interesting and enjoyable.
 Not only that, but it also improves your athleticism which has a deep impact on the way you look and feel.

-Every single skill and athletic quality added to your character represents a new word in your vocabulary.
-Athleticism gives freedom and style to your movements.
+Every skill added to your character represents a new word in your vocabulary.
+Athleticism gives freedom and style to your movement.
 To the untrained eyes, the difference may be slim, but on the inside, it will make a big difference.